cu-mkp/m-k-manuscript-data/_texts/p-013v_tl.md

 ## <span class="m">Toadstone</span>

-That which comes from the head of the <span class="al">toad</span> and has the shape of the <span class="al">toad</span>, painted naturally as you have seen, is the most excellent.
-It is said that if powder made from it is put on a <span class="tl">brazier</span> in someone's room at night, they will be unable to move, speak, or stop <span class="pro">thieves</span>.
+That which is from the head of the <span class="al">toad</span> and has the shape of the <span class="al">toad</span>, painted naturally as you have seen, is the most excellent.
+It is held that if one puts the powder made from it on a <span class="tl">brazier</span> in someone's chamber at night, they will be unable to move, speak, or stop <span class="pro">thieves</span>.